Serving hub

 Our parallel mapping methodology means we already hold live intelligence on restructuring, transition windows, compensation patterns, and candidate attraction opportunities when a brief arrives.

 In Netherlands, the cost of a wrong executive hire extends far beyond the recruitment fee.
-Our interview-fee model lets clients see real market output and qualified candidates before the bulk of the investment is committed.
+Our Proof-First Search model lets clients see real market output and qualified candidates before the bulk of the investment is committed.

 The Dutch market punishes reactive recruitment.
 Notice periods are long, professional networks are tight, and the best candidates are approached by multiple firms.
 KiTalent's process is built for exactly this type of environment.
 It starts earlier, moves faster, and produces shortlists drawn from candidates who were already mapped before the mandate was signed.